Tom Skerritt: Career

 He portrayed the deceased William Walker in Brothers & Sisters, having appeared in the pilot and several flashbacks scenes.
 This was his second time playing the husband of a character played by Sally Field; the first was in Steel Magnolias.

 He played the role of Ezekiel in ABC Family's miniseries Fallen alongside Paul Wesley.
 He also appeared as the guide on the showcase website for Microsoft's Windows Vista operating system.
 He lent his voice in the video game Gun (2005), in which he voices Clay Allison.
 He then guest-starred in seasons three and four of Leverage as Nate Ford's father.

 In February 2012, Skerritt played the title role in Pacific Northwest Ballet's production of Don Quixote.
 In 2014, Skerritt was reunited with his ex-Picket Fences co-star, Lauren Holly, to star with her in Field of Lost Shoes.
 He was reunited with his Alien co-star Harry Dean Stanton in Lucky, the latter's last film (2017).

-In 1974, Skerrit portrayed Senator Robert Palmer in "The Devil's Platform", episode 7 of Kolchak: The Night Stalker.
+In 1974, Skerritt portrayed Senator Robert Palmer in "The Devil's Platform", episode 7 of Kolchak: The Night Stalker.